Job Search Masterclass Finding and Evaluating Opportunities

 People naturally trust information more when it comes from a place they already know is relevant.
 Being in a special group acts like a shortcut, showing you are already approved and trustworthy.

 If you treat your career like a numbers game, you are losing due to poor system design.
-Every time you send a generic application into a noisy place, you confirm you are just another person to ignore.
-This costs you career growth.
+Every generic application sent into a noisy platform confirms you are just another candidate to ignore.
+That reputation cost compounds over time.

 The Focused Job Search Plan